rizwansoaib/whatsapp-monitor/README.md

 <h1 align="center" > Whatsapp Monitor </h1>
 <h2 align="center">WhatsApp Contact Online Monitoring Tool</h2>

-<h3 align="center">Free WhatsApp Online Tracker App for Desktop and Chrome Extension and get Notification in Your Android and iOS Devices</h3>
+<h3 align="center">Free WhatsApp Online Tracker App for Desktop and Browser Extension and get Notification in Your Android and iOS Devices</h3>

 <h4 align="center" >When Your Contact will be online 🤳 on Whatsapp 👀  get the notification 🔔 in your Desktop 🖥️ and  cross-platform notification without any installed app in Smartphone 📱 and more </h4>